cultome/cultome_player/README.md

 * Specs up to date!
 YEAH!

 ** Version 0.4.0**
-* Now you database and your config file are inside you user directory, that mean every new version dont require re-connect you music or make your aliases again.
+* Now you database and your config file are inside you user directory (~/.cultome), that mean every new version dont require re-connect you music or make your aliases again.
 * Scrobbler? of course! why not? but please run 'configure_lastfm begin' before use it.
+* Better environment startup check.

 ## TODO